NHI Number: Check digit

 There are two variants of the check digit algorithm to allow for the old NHI number format having a numeric check digit while the new format has an alphabetic check character.
 The change to using an alphabetic check digit was intended to resolve a previously identified weakness where simple single character transcription errors are not always detected by the old check digit scheme.
 The new algorithm implementation however creates a situation where collisions in the check-digit are much more likely to happen for simple single character transcription errors.

 For the new format, each alphabetic character is given a numeric value equal to its ordinal position within a version of the alphabet that omits the letters I and O. The ordinal range is 1–24.
 This gives A=1 and Z=24, for example.

 Each numeric character is used with its face value 0–9 in the calculation.

 Each character’s equivalent numeric value is then multiplied by its reverse ordinal position within the NHI number.
 The first value is multiplied by 7, the second by 6, the third by 5, the fourth by 4, the fifth by 3 and the sixth by 2.
 The sum of the six products is calculated.
 The calculated sum modulo 23 is subtracted from 23 to give an index number.
 If the index number is zero, then the NHI number is invalid and cannot be used.

 For the old format, the NHI Number contains a check digit.
 The algorithm for generating the digit is described below:

 Each alpha character is given a numeric representation equivalent to its ordinal position within the alphabet, starting at A through to Z. The letters I and O are omitted making the ordinal range 1 - 24.

 Each alpha character's numeric representation is multiplied by the inverse of its ordinal position within the NHI Number.
 The first value is multiplied by 7, the second by 6 and so on.

 The first 3 numeric characters are multiplied by the inverse of their ordinal position also.

 The sum of these multiplications modulus 11 subtracted from 11 is taken as the check digit (a result of 10 is translated to 0).

 This scheme is similar to the ISBN check digit scheme.

-Excel formulae to validate NHI numbers in old, new, and both formats

-These formulae require Excel version 2010 or later (or equivalent).
-The formulae assume input is alphanumeric and uppercase.
-Checks are made to confirm the string is 7 characters, letters "I" and "O" are not present, and that alphanumeric characters are in the correct places.
-The formulae return TRUE for a valid NHI or FALSE if not.